PIGWEB-EU/FAIR-guidelines/README.md

 How this can be revealed?
 In this case, we created two new variables.
 The first variable combines the information “Mother-Litter_No” and the second variable combines the information “Mother-Litter_No-Father”.
-Then, we compare the number of the unique entries of the new variable 1 against the unique entries of the new variable 2.
+Then, we compare the number of the unique entries of both variables.
 If the number does not match, we can check where the discrepancies occur.

 <img src="./media/image30.png"
 style="width:6.36458in;height:1.08728in" />